Featured deals

 Expensive

-The Caterham Seven only comes in the cabriolet body type in the UK.
+The Caterham Seven is only available in the cabriolet body type in the UK.
 If you want to add a new dimension to the driving experiences, then a cabrio or a convertible is the perfect solution.
 Most cabrio models can be driven year-round these days, thanks to their excellent hoods and weather gear.
 To strengthen the chassis to make up for the lack of roof, thickener is applied underneath the car, which means that convertibles are often heavier than normal cars.

 The Caterham Seven faces stiff competition within its segment.